RahifMansoor/PREP---Big-Data-Bowl-2023/README.md

 Aayush Garg | [LinkedIn](https://www.linkedin.com/in/aayushg1414/) | Undergraduate Freshman at Texas A&M University

 ### Code
-Our code is divided into a few difference folders:
+Our code is divided into a few different folders:

 Data Organizaation: Our process of organizing the data so that all the variables that are needed are created and the data includes only players we are looking for